dennisberg13100/10_beginers_chalange_JAVA/README.md

-# 10 beginers chalange JAVAPrint "Hello, World!" to the console.
+# 10 beginers chalange JAVA

 1. Print "Hello, World!" to the console.
 1. Create a program that asks the user for their name and then greets them.